 TL;DR below lol

 When I started out on Friendproject at 18, I didn't think much of friendslisting younger teens.
 I wasn't planning on discussing anything inappropriate, so it didn't seem like an issue.
 I've got teenaged relatives who are pretty cool, so I figured it'd be like hanging out with them.
-After a while (and some aging) I started to feel uncomfortable—on my status stream, I saw those teens talking about peer-only topics like getting high, underage drinking, family issues, and sexual attraction, either forgetting or just not caring about the adult interlopers in their midst.
+After a while though (and some aging) I started to feel uncomfortable—on my status stream, I saw those teens talking about peer-only topics like getting high, underage drinking, family issues, and sexual attraction, either forgetting or just not caring about the adult interlopers in their midst.

 This felt strange and icky.
 I didn't want to be 'eavesdropping' on these sensitive topics.
 Whenever *I* talked about adult topics such as drinking, I worried that I was contributing to the normalisation of alcohol culture or underage drinking for these kids, and felt I needed to censor myself.
 I also felt compelled to use my limited life experience as an adult to offer advice...
 I doubt it helped much lol, and it made the age divide more stark.